 (2) Concludes that the violation or possible violation impacts the procurement, the contracting officer must promptly forward the information through the chief of the contracting office to the HCA.

-(b) Upon receipt of information, the HCA or, if delegated, a principal assistant responsible for contracting must take appropriate action after consulting with the contracting officer and legal counsel.
+(b) Upon receipt of information, the HCA, on a non-delegable basis, must take appropriate action after consulting with the contracting officer and legal counsel.